brikteknologier/chhaang/README.md

   a DrPublish plugin will not be provided.
 * `Feide` (optional) - a Feide SAML endpoint config object.
 If omitted, no Feide SAML endpoint will be available.
+* `OpenID` (optional) - a Feide SAML endpoint config object.
+If omitted, no Feide SAML endpoint will be available.

 ## DrPublish configuration